 Hebrews 12:4-11

-“You have not yet faced death in the struggle against sin.
-But you have forgotten the encouraging words of Scripture which reason with you as with children, ‘My child, do not undervalue the discipline the Lord inflicts or be discouraged when He corrects you, for the Lord loves those He disciplines and chastens everyone He acknowledges as His own.’
-You must submit to discipline, because God is dealing with you as any loving Father would.
-No true son ever grows up uncorrected by his father.
-However, if you do not accept correction when it is necessary (which all true sons have to bear), it shows you are illegitimate children and do not belong to His family.
-We respected our earthly fathers when they corrected us; should we not all the more readily submit ourselves to our Spiritual Father and live a better life?
+However, if you do not accept correction when it is necessary (which all true sons have to bear), it shows you are illegitimate children rather than members of His family.
+We respected our earthly fathers when they reprimand us; should we not all the more readily submit ourselves to our Spiritual Father and live a better life?
 Our fathers trained us as they deemed fit for only a few brief years, but God always corrects us for our own benefit so we may share His holy character eternally.
 Discipline is never pleasant and when inflicted is painful.
-But in the end, the results can be seen in the peaceful and righteous lives of those who have submitted to the training.”
+But in the end, the results can be seen in the peaceful and righteous lives of those who have submitted to the training.” (paraphrased)

 v.
 4